Data shortfall impairs Brazil's tracking of spreading virus - NewsBreak

 “We are blind,” Gomes told The Associated Press.
 "You need a scenario of an entire municipality, an entire state, to be able to identify the situation adequately.”

-The Health Ministry reported 53,292 cases of COVID-19 in the week of Dec.
-27 to Jan.
-2, and a national pharmacy association said its 8,500 branches alone registered 94,540 positive virus tests in its network over the same period — a 33% jump from the previous week.
+While the Health Ministry reported 53,292 cases of COVID-19 in the week of December 27 to January 2, a national pharmacy association said its 8,500 branches alone registered 94,540 positive tests in its network over the same period — a 33% jump from the previous week.

 It said cases were expanding especially quickly in the big states of Sao Paulo and Rio de Janeiro, where pharmacy-confirmed cases of COVID-19 grew by almost 50% in the same period.

-A large private diagnostics company, Diagnosticos America, told AP that it was seeing a sharp increase in the percentage of positive versus negative tests — often a sign that the virus is becoming more widespread.
-It said the positivity rate went to 43% on Jan.
-6 from about 22% on Dec.
-30.
+A large private diagnostics company, Diagnosticos America, told the AP that it was seeing a sharp increase in the percentage of positive versus negative tests — often a sign that the virus is becoming more widespread.
+It said the positivity rate went to 40% on January 5 from about 19% on Dec.
+29.

 Despite the increase in cases, no state so far has reported its hospital system to be overburdened.
 Some have seen hospitalizations rates rise significantly, like Minas Gerais, Piaui and Amazonas.
 Meantime, Rio de Janeiro's rate has barely budged from its lowest level since the pandemic began.